-Examples of areas of interest include, but are not limited to: surgical advances, genomic assays, prevention of metastasis, innovations in radiotherapy, immunotherapies, computer modelling to predict therapy effects, new drug delivery technologies, bioengineering / synthetic biology; 3D technologies.
+Applications for translational studies, clinical trials (including decentralised trials for a more equitable approach) and pilots are welcome.
+Areas of interest include, but are not limited to: surgical advances, bioengineering/novel materials, personalised treatment, genomic assays, prevention of metastasis, innovations in radiotherapy, immunotherapies, new drug delivery technologies.